hyunjineeey/Current-Weather-API/README.md

 ## Update Location

 You could change a location to your prefer location by changing the `city` variable from `script.js`.
-The default value of the city is `Minnsota`.
+The default value of the city is `Minnesota`.